Local Regulations

 Required Documentation

-- Manifest Document: Used to track hazardous waste from the point of generation to disposal.
+- Manifest Documentation: Required for tracking hazardous waste from its point of generation to disposal.

 Inspection Process

-- Site Inspection: Inspectors will review waste separation practices, documentation, and compliance with local and state regulations.
+- On-Site Inspection: Conduct a walkthrough of the waste management areas to assess compliance with local and state regulations.